tjhowse/aus_grocery_price_database/backlog.md

         must be taken to handle the initial-startup state, where everything might appear very stale and we scale too many workers.
 Perhaps just set a 20-ish cap on the number of workers.
-* Add persistence to last-checked time.
-Store it in the grocery data provider.
-GetProductsSinceLastCheck(maxcount int).
-* Set up a public frontpage to grafana that works without logging in and shows a dashboard.
 * Export grafana config/dashboards/etc to repo.
 Embed as a part of dockerfile (?)

 ## Further work